About WCAG and Supplemental Guidance

 The Objectives and Design Patterns are from the more comprehensive document “Making Content Usable for People with Cognitive and Learning Disabilities”.
 That document provides additional background, user stories, personas, a glossary, and other guidance.

 Broader information on cognitive accessibility in WCAG and on-going work on cognitive accessibility support at W3C WAI is in Cognitive Accessibility at W3C

 About Low Vision Accessibility Guidance

-Guidance on how to better meet the needs of people with low vision will be added in 2022.
+Guidance on how to better meet the needs of people with low vision may be added in 2023.